Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 Spotify Customer Journey Map

-In this map, we see the user experience mapped out from the moment the user opponents Spotify on a mobile device, all the way through to whether he or she likes a song that a friend has shared.
+In this example, we see the user experience mapped out from the moment the user first opens Spotify on a mobile device, all the way through to whether they like a song that a friend has shared.

-Throughout each stage, the brand lists what a customer is engaging with, doing, thinking, and feeling.
-The agency used data research and customer surveys to understand better how users felt at each point in the customer journey to collect this information.
+Throughout each stage and every touchpoint, the brand lists what a customer is engaging with, doing, thinking, and feeling (something that's commonly done with an empathy map).
+The agency used data research and customer surveys to better understand how users felt at each touchpoint in the customer journey to collect this information.

 Based on the customer journey map, Spotify was able to identify pain points for users and address those pain points so that the music sharing experience is smooth and seamless, encouraging more users to share music -- and to do it more often. \